Google Named Our Category. Here's the Layer Underneath It.

 We make Visualping callable from any agent stack worth caring about.
 The MCP endpoint is public beta this week.
 The REST API is on every plan.
 We will keep adding to both.

 We publish the architectural framework openly so the category forms with shared vocabulary.
-This piece builds on earlier work like agent search optimization and opens a short series: a definition of open-web agents versus page monitors, a comparison of the named players, a glossary for the information-agent era, a developer cornerstone on calling Visualping from coding agents.
+This piece builds on earlier work like agent search optimization and opens a short series: a definition of open-web agents versus page monitoring agents, a comparison of the named players, a glossary for the information-agent era, a developer cornerstone on calling Visualping from coding agents.
 If the category Google named is going to mean anything in two years, the language has to be sharp before the marketing departments water it down.

 Naming a category is not the same as owning it.
 The work of watching the web at the precision a real customer needs has been happening for nine years.
 It will keep happening.